 The program would apply to public buildings such as hospitals, police stations, public colleges, schools and municipal buildings.

 Jeff Tittel, director of the New Jersey chapter of the Sierra Club, said the law doesn't go far enough.
 The state would have to extend a similar program to private citizens to get a shot at an estimated $150 billion in federal funds earmarked for the creation of green-collar jobs, he said.
+"It's a nice small step, but they're missing the bigger picture," Tittel said.

-Energy funding allocated for project
+Energy funding allocated for project By ADAM SMELTZ Courier-Post Staff

 A tentative plan to install electricity-producing solar panels at the municipal building appears ready to become reality, a spokesman said Tuesday.